Super League (Indonesia)

-The Super League, officially known as BRI Super League for sponsorship reasons, is the men's top professional football division of the Indonesian football league system.
-Administered by the I-League, Super League is contested by 18 clubs and operates on a system of promotion and relegation with the Championship.
+The Super League (Liga Super), officially known as BRI Super League for sponsorship reasons, is the men's top professional football division of the Indonesian football league system.
+Administered by the I-League, the Super League is contested by 18 clubs and operates on a system of promotion and relegation with the Championship.

 Top-flight professional league in Indonesia started from the 2008–09 season onwards, with the original title Indonesia Super League until 2015.
 Before PSSI formed and organized the Indonesian Super League as the first professional football league in Indonesia, the previous top-level competition title in Indonesia was the Liga Indonesia Premier Division from 1994–95 to 2007–08.
 Prior to the 2008 reforms, the national competitions used a tournament format.
 The league has gone through multiple rebranding: Liga 1, which started in 2017, and the Super League, which started in 2025.

-Forty-three clubs have competed in the top-tier league of Indonesian football since the inception of the Indonesia Super League in 2008.
-Eight have won the title: Persib (2014, 2023–24, 2024–25), Persipura (2008–09, 2010–11, 2013), Bali United (2019, 2021–22), Arema (2009–10), Sriwijaya (2011–12), Bhayangkara Presisi (2017), Persija (2018), and PSM (2022–23).
-Only four clubs have played in every season to date: Arema, Madura United, Persib Bandung, and Persija Jakarta.
+Forty-five clubs have competed in the top-tier league of Indonesian football since the inception of the Indonesia Super League in 2008.
+Eight have won the title: Persib (2014, 2023–24, 2024–25, 2025–26), Persipura (2008–09, 2010–11, 2013), Bali United (2019, 2021–22), Arema (2009–10), Sriwijaya (2011–12), Bhayangkara Presisi (2017), Persija (2018), and PSM (2022–23).
+Only four clubs have played in every season to date: Arema, Madura United, Persib, and Persija.
 Semen Padang also won the 2011–12 Indonesian Premier League during the dualism era in Indonesian football.

 History

 Origins

-In 1994, PSSI merged teams from Perserikatan, a popular league for amateur clubs representing regional football associations, and Galatama, a less popular league made up of semi-professional teams, to form Liga Indonesia.
+In 1994, PSSI merged teams from Perserikatan, a league made up of amateur clubs representing regional football associations, and Galatama, a league made up of semi-professional teams, to form Liga Indonesia.
 This effort integrated the fanaticism in Perserikatan and the professionalism of Galatama with the aim of improving the quality of Indonesian football.
 This step ushered in a tiered system in the Indonesian competitive football scene.
 The group stage like Perserikatan was combined with a full competition system followed by the semi-final and final rounds like Galatama.